 ATM fees in the Philippines may seem cheap, but multiple interbank transactions can eventually hurt your savings.
 Still, ATM fees are cheaper compared to banks’ deposit fees when you deposit to a branch outside of Metro Manila.
 They’re also cheaper than over-the-counter withdrawal fees for certain savings accounts.

-Be smart when it comes to checking your account balance and with your withdrawal transactions.
-Opt for your bank’s ATMs first when you need to withdraw at the mall or when you’re traveling.
-Not only is it safer, it can save you money as well.
+Be smart when checking your account balance and making withdrawals.
+Opt for your bank’s ATMs first if you need to withdraw at the mall or when you’re traveling.
+It's safer and can save you money as well.

 Sources: